ecmwf/metview-python/docs/api/functions/grib_get.rst

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
    :param string key: the ecCodes key
-   :rtype: float, str or list
+   :rtype: number, str or list

    This group of functions is based on the similarly named ecCodes C API functions.
 The available ecCodes keys can be inspected in various ways: